byrnesy924/AgeAlyser_2/README.md

 The current version is *0.0.5*.
 The most recent updates contains fixes for:
 - Instances where the mgz parser cannot find a players ELO in the record file - this no longer crashes but will return 0 as the difference in ELO
 - Updated a number of technology/unit/buildings Enums for some of the missing values, mostly recent updates to civs unique techs
+- Fixed a bug where if a player never built palisade walls a malformed data frame would throw a key error.
+Now exits and returns correct values

 ## Usage and Documentation